 Acupuncture therapy has been practiced for many thousands of years in Asia, and is still an important technique used to enhance healing of the body.
 It works by balancing and moving energy within the living body through a system of channels and acupuncture or energy points located at specific areas.
 Needles, electricity, lasers, and injections of vitamins are used to stimulate these acupuncture points.
 Most animals tolerate the treatment very well, and in fact, many settle in for a good nap while receiving acupuncture!

-Dr. Basko is certified by the International Veterinary Acupuncture Society, and he has been training other veterinarians to perform acupuncture on animals for the past 30 years.
+I am certified by the International Veterinary Acupuncture Society, and I’ve been training other veterinarians to perform acupuncture on animals for the past 30 years.
+Sharing what I’ve learned and furthering the “reach” of holistic therapies is a core value of my practice.

 - Allergies / Skin Problems